sccastro/MIST_130_25/README.md

 # MIST_130_25
-MIST 130 Data Analysis and Optimization for Decision Support in R.
+MIST 130 Statistical Data Analysis and Optimization for Decision Support in R.